The UPSKILLS summer school

 All travel and subsistence costs will be covered for the selected students (six per participating institution).
 Accommodation will be arranged directly on campus.
 Participants are responsible for their health/travel insurance and potential visas and visa fees.

-The deadline for applications is in March/April – for specific dates and additional conditions, please check the call on your university website (links coming soon!):
+The deadline for applications is in March/April – for specific dates and additional conditions, please check the call on your university website:

 For students from the University of Belgrade